brown-palm/AntGPT/README.md

 ```

 # Getting Started
 Our codebase consists of two part the transformer based experiments and the language model based experiments.
-Implementation of each modules are located in the `transformer_models` folder and `LLM_models` folder respectively.
+Implementation of each modules are located in the `transformer_models` folder and `llm_models` folder respectively.

 ## Transformer Experiments